betuldanismaz/betuldanismaz/README.md

-🌌 Hello there, I’m Betül 👋
+🌌 Hello there, I’m Beth 👋
 🧑‍🚀 Aspiring Data Scientist | 4th-Year Computer Engineering Student

 I’m currently navigating my journey through the **data universe**, exploring how machine learning, software engineering, and intelligent systems can be used to solve **real-world problems**.